hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 		}
 	}

-`RestTemplate` is use for interaction with remote REST API, this test act as a real user, and shake hands with our backend through REST APIs.
+`RestTemplate` is use for interaction with remote REST API, this test acts as a remote client, and shake hands with our backend through REST APIs.

-`BasicAuthRestTemplate` is a helper subclass to process *BASIC* authentication.
+`BasicAuthRestTemplate` is a helper class to process *BASIC* authentication.

 	public class BasicAuthRestTemplate extends RestTemplate {